Sixty Days on the Northumberland Strait

 I told him I was.

-“I got something for you to help with,” he said.
+“I got a job for ya,” he said.

-I prepared to put my laptop back in my Jeep and roll up my sleeves to start hauling traps.
+Music to my ears.
+I prepared to put my laptop in the Jeep and roll up my sleeves to start hauling traps.
 Visions of Popeye forearms danced in my head.
 But that would have to wait.

 “Can you count to fifty-six twice?” he asked.